Lacquer vs Polyurethane: What are the Differences?

 How to Apply Lacquer

 Since it has a thin consistency, the best method to try is to spray lacquer on the surface.
-It’ll give you smooth texture and even layers, but it doesn’t yield the best results for wide applications like wood floors.
+It will give you smooth texture and even layers, but it doesn’t yield the best results for wide applications like wood floors.

 See Also: What to Do When Lacquer Has Turned White